Colorado Mines Orediggers: Teams

-Individual sports

 Basketball

 In 2012, the men's basketball team was ranked No. 1 and made it to the round of 16 where there they were knocked out by Metropolitan State.

 Cross country

 The men's cross country team placed 2nd at the 2012 NCAA Division II championships; finishing with 5 all-Americans.

 In 2015, the men's cross country won the NCAA DII cross country national championship and brought home 4 all-American awards.
 It was not only the team's first national title but also first team national title in school history.

 The men's team won the 2019 NCAA DII national championship, its second national title.
 The women’s team also had its highest-ever finish at 3rd place.
 The men had six out of seven runners receive all-American honors while the women had three all-Americans.

 The men's team again won the 2022 NCAA DII national championship, its third national title in eight years, led by individual winner Dillon Powell, the first runner in program history to win individual gold.
 The team posted the largest margin of victory in meet history with a 143-point win over runner-up Wingate.
 The women’s team again tied its highest-ever finish at 3rd place.
 For the first time in program history, all seven Mines' men earned all-American honors while the women also had three all-Americans, matching the 2019 record total.

+In 2024, the men’s team won its fourth title, upsetting heavily favored Wingate by just 3 points.
+On the men’s side, six out of seven runners received All-American honors, and the women had an All-American as well.

 Football

 Gregg Brandon, the head coach since 2015, has led the team to winning seasons since taking the reins.
 Under his leadership, the team was Rocky Mountain Athletic Conference co-champions in 2016 and progressed to the second round of the NCAA playoffs.
 The preceding head coach from 2000–2015, Bob Stitt, led the team to many wins.

 Stitt is the football coach with the most wins at Mines with an offense that was consistently nationally recognized.
 Under Stitt, the football team was the RMAC champions in 2004 and co-champions in 2010 and 2014, and progressed to the second round of the NCAA playoffs in 2004.